Mammals of Tommy Thompson Park

-All of these small rodents have important roles in the TTP ecosystem – they help cycle nutrients back to the soil through their droppings and are fundamental prey items for a wide range of predators including coyotes, raptors and snakes.
+All of these small rodents have important roles in the Tommy Thompson Park ecosystem – they help cycle nutrients back to the soil through their droppings and are fundamental prey items for a wide range of predators including coyotes, raptors and snakes.

 • Eastern Red Bat (Lasiurus borealis)